How to survive and thrive as a new single parent.

 If you previously had joint finances, and your other half was the one looking after the family fortunes, you might find it hard to take all financial decisions on your own now.
 However, ignorance in this area can be dangerous and work against you as does making rash, uninformed decisions.

 So, take your time to find out where you stand financially if you haven’t already done so.
 If you feel overwhelmed with this aspect of single parenthood, ask a trusted friend to give you a helping hand.
-Once you are on top of your finances and know exactly what you can and cannot afford, you will be prepared and able to make informed decisions about future spending.
+Once you are on top of your finances and know exactly how much cash you have, what you can and cannot afford, you will be prepared and able to make informed decisions about future spending.

 Don’t forget, no matter how dire things may look as you start life as a newly single parent, the future is bright.
 Your finances will recover over time, and there are always ways to save money and budget as a single parent.
 So, start looking forward, set yourself new personal and financial goals that you can work towards to reward yourself and your kids.
 This could be a monthly treat or a bigger project, such as a new car or your first single parent family holiday.

 Expand your social circle and develop a support network